pbulsink/jekyll-now/_posts/2017-06-21-tensorflow_intro.md

 {% highlight text %}
 ## [1] "mouse mouse mouse it up the and treacherous manner in which the enemy approaches us . now , if we could receive some signal of her approach , we could easily escape from"
 {% endhighlight %}
-Obviously, the story is just recycled to us, so we're overfit to the data.
+Obviously, the story is just recycled to us; we're overfit to the data.
 Next post we'll look at a larger corpus of text as a starting point.